gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ### General

-   The DTLS Connection ID SHALL NOT be included in the DTLS records as it is not needed, the CRYPTO chunk indicates which DTLS connection the DTLS records are intended for using the DCI bits.
+   The DTLS Connection ID SHALL NOT be included in the DTLS records as it is not needed, the DTLS chunk indicates which DTLS connection the DTLS records are intended for using the DCI bits.
 Avoiding overhead and addition implementation requirements on DTLS implementation.

-   The DTLS record length field is normally not needed as the CRYPTO Chunk provides a length field unless multiple records are put in same chunk payload.
-If multiple DTLS records are included in one CRYPTO chunk payload the DTLS record length field MUST be present in all but the last.
+   The DTLS record length field is normally not needed as the DTLS Chunk provides a length field unless multiple records are put in same chunk payload.
+If multiple DTLS records are included in one DTLS chunk payload the DTLS record length field MUST be present in all but the last.

    DTLS record replay detection MUST be used.